 The petition asks if you ever previously filed a petition for this beneficiary or any other alien (relative).
 If you have submitted previous petitions, consider what happened and review the previous petitions you’ve submitted.
 You need to be certain that your facts are consistent.
 This is especially true if you’ve filed Form I-130, and USCIS denied the petition.
 Understand the reasons for the denial, how it may impact your current petition, and consult with an immigration attorney if necessary.

 CitizenPath.com can help you prepare Form I-130, Petition for Alien Relative, to navigate through these issues.
-Immigration attorneys designed the low-cost service to include simple I-130 instructions.
+Immigration attorneys designed the affordable service to include simple I-130 instructions.
 CitizenPath will provide an instant warning if your answer to a question could be problematic.
 We’ll also make certain that your petition is complete.
-In fact, we guarantee that USCIS will accept your I-130 petition.
+In fact, we guarantee that USCIS will approve your I-130 petition.

 What’s more, the service includes a set of simple I-130 instructions for filing the petition.
 CitizenPath customizes the filing instructions based on the petitioner’s unique situation.
 So you will know exactly which documents to submit with the petition and where to mail it.

-CitizenPath’s self-directed software is even free to try.
+CitizenPath’s online service is even free to try.
 If you’re not eligible or if we find a problem, you can stop at any time.
 No payment is required until you reach the end of the petition.
 Try it now.

 Note to Reader: This post was originally published on May 23, 2017, and has been modified with improvements.

 Want more immigration tips and how-to information for your family?